angelofallars/dotfiles/waybar/README.md

 ## Dependencies

 For the GitHub download stats counter to work, you need to have Python 3 installed and also the Requests library.
 Install it with `pip install requests`.
-You also need mpd installed for the modules at the center.
+You also need mpd installed AND running for the modules at the center.